avraal/BizarreTale/README.md

 - getCount() - return count of entity

 ## Component and ComponentManager
 Based thing for interaction entity with entity.
-Every component has a unique Id and Id of entity to which his attached.
+Every component has a unique id and id of entity to which his attached.
 Like Entity objects, component may created only on ComponentManager:
 ```cpp
 if (!ComponentManager::Create(player->getId(), "Position"))
 {